Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README-1-1-to-1-3.md

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)

 > This is the third chapter of the first phase of this ASP.NET Core Web App tutorials.
-You learnt previously how to build an ASP.NET Core Web app that signs-in users with the Microsoft identity platform in [your organization](../1-1-MyOrg) or [any organization](../1-2-AnyOrg).
+You learned previously how to build an ASP.NET Core Web app that signs-in users with the Microsoft identity platform in [your organization](../1-1-MyOrg) or [any organization](../1-2-AnyOrg).
 This chapter describes how to change that application to enable users to sign-in from any work or school account or Microsoft personal account.
 >
 > If you are not interested in the differentials, but want to understand all the steps, read the full [Readme.md](./Readme.md)